 As is very obvious from this relatively brief synopsis, ‘Royal Tramp’ is complicated to the point of distraction.
 With so many characters and so much duplicity, it’s only natural that the film becomes convoluted at times.
 Thankfully, although it isn’t perfect, it is still an admirable attempt to combine the source material of ‘The Duke Of Mount Deer’ with the redoubtable talent of Chow Sing Chi.
 There’s something very appealing about seeing this cowardly innocent caught up in palace politics and Chow plays the part perfectly.
 His completely hopeless, yet ultimately successful manner works well in the straight-faced world of the swordplay film.
 Instead of relying on the incredible feats of power that his contemporaries utilise, Chow’s character is totally reliant on fortunate circumstances – something that the audience can appreciate.

 On the down side, director Wong Jing occasionally lets his typically over-the-top style get the better of the film.
 This means that the viewer happily gets swept into the mood and atmosphere of this crazed world, then the pace grinds to a halt while the cast ham things up mercilessly.
 Obviously Chow Sing Chi is a comedy actor first and foremost, but his funniest moments are often his most restrained.
 These over-the-top scenes also hinder the coherence of the already complicated plot and make sure that things never run at the speed that they should have.

-‘Royal Tramp’ is still a very good example of Chow Sing-Chi playing to his strengths.
+‘Royal Tramp’ is still a very good example of Stephen Chow playing to his strengths.
 Added to the humour is the furious action orchestrated by Ching Siu-Tung that makes this much more than the average comedy film.
 Therefore this is, for the most part, a polished production that is by turns funny, exciting and baffling.
 Recommended.